4.1 Photovoltaic effect

 The word "photovoltaic" immediately indicates the connection between light (phot- greek) and electricity (volt, unit for electric potential).
 The key property of a photovoltaic material is to convert light energy to electric current.
 This conversion takes place due to the photovoltaic effect - a physical phenomenon in a semiconductor, which we are going to discuss next.

 Semiconductors are a special class of materials, whose conductance is not permanent, but rather depends on the energy available to activate electrons in the crystal lattice.
 Crystalline silicon is a semiconductor material widely used in photovoltaics.
-It becomes conductive when energy of the photons absorbed by the crystal surface is sufficient to raise the electron state from the valence band to the conduction band.
+It becomes conductive when the energy of the photons absorbed by the crystal surface is sufficient to raise the electron state from the valence band to the conduction band.
 This required amount of energy to excite an electron is defined as band gap.
 Band gap is an intrinsic property of semiconductors and eventually has a direct influence on the photovoltaic cell voltage.
 The following schematic (Figure 4.1) provides a demonstration of the band gap concept.

 In this picture, we can visualize the difference between different classes of materials: conductors (metals), semiconductors, and insulators.
 The valence and conduction bands in a metal overlap, so it does not take any significant energy to free the electrons.
 They are available for conduction as soon as the potential gradient is provided.
 In insulators, the gap between the valence and conduction bands is very large, so it requires so much energy to free the electrons that it can damage the material itself.
 For semiconductors, the situation is somewhere in between.
 The band gap is big enough to prevent spontaneous conduction and to provide separation of charges, and small enough to be matched by photon energy.

 The band gap energies of several different materials are listed in Table 4.1 below.
 Some of those materials are more suitable for photovoltaic applications than others.
-How suitable the materials are for photovoltaic applications would be determined by how close the photon energy is to the band gap of the material, and if energy of photon is sufficient to cover the band gap.
+How suitable the materials are for photovoltaic applications would be determined by how close the photon energy is to the band gap of the material, and if the energy of photon is sufficient to cover the band gap.

 |Material||Band Gap (eV)|